 First, we need to raise each of the factors to the given exponent.
 Then, we can perform multiplication in order from left to right.

-The GED Math subtests is always including questions with exponents.
+The GED Math subtest is always including questions with exponents.
 Make sure that you’ll be familiar with lessons related to exponents and the rules of exponents.